Caput Mundi

-Caput Mundi

-Rome
+Caput Mundi is a Latin phrase which literally means "Head of the world" whereas Roma Caput Mundi means "Rome capital of the world" and is one of the many nicknames given to the city of Rome throughout its history.
+The phrase is related to the enduring power of the city first as the capital of the Republic and the Empire, and later as the centre of the Catholic Church.

+Although it is not known for sure when it was first used, Rome was already named in this way by the poet Ovid in 1st century BC.
+Along with "Eternal City" and the "City of Seven Hills", Caput Mundi remains as one of the most commonly used names to refer to the city of Rome.

+Meaning

-Roma Caput Mundi is a Latin phrase taken to mean "Rome capital of the world" and "Roma capitale del mondo" in Italian (literally: "head of the world"; see capital, capitol).
+Roma Caput Mundi is a Latin phrase taken to mean "Rome capital of the world" and "Roma capitale del mondo" in Italian (literally: "head of the world").
 It originates out of a classical European understanding of the known world: Europe, North Africa, and Southwest Asia.
 The influence of Rome in the ancient world began to grow around the 2nd century BC as the Republic expanded across Southern Europe and North Africa.
 For the next five centuries, Rome governed much of the known world (of traditional Greco-Roman geography) and served as the world's largest city during that period.
 The cultural influence of the local language of Rome (Latin) as well as Roman art, architecture, law, religion, and philosophy was significant.
-The Imperial city of Rome adopted as its nickname Caput Mundi, attributing this to its perception of an enduring power of Ancient Rome and the Roman Catholic Church.
-Today it still remains one of the most visited cities in the world.
+The Imperial city of Rome adopted as its nickname Caput Mundi, attributing this to its perception of an enduring power of Ancient Rome and the Catholic Church.

-Novum Caput Mundi

-London

-The former capital of the British Empire, the largest empire in history, and current capital and largest city of the United Kingdom, London is sometimes called the capital of the world.
-It had been a part of the Roman Empire and has been a major settlement since the epoch of Ancient Rome (known then as Londinium).

-London is one of the world's major business, financial, and cultural centres, and exerts influence on its politics, education, technology, entertainment, media, fashion, and the arts all contributing to its status as a leading global city, and it is considered one of the most important global cities.
-London takes a very important role as a part of the global economy, and the city has sometimes been called the financial capital or centre of the world, as it maintains the largest trade surplus in financial services around the world.
-In addition, London in time and on maps is on the Prime Meridian, running directly through Greenwich (also known as the Greenwich Meridian), with its time zone as GMT+0 (UTC+0).
-The decision made at the International Meridian Conference was due to the dominance of the British Empire and the influence of British India and for logistical reasons.
-Furthermore, London is the home to the British monarch, who is the official head of state of 15 Commonwealth realms and the Head of the Commonwealth, so the symbolical leader of the association of mostly former British territories, covering one quarter of Earth's surface and being home to 1/3 of its population.